mucaho/npm_crafty/lib/README.md

 /**
  * Create a crafty server instance, which will communicate with clients in the specified room.
  * Pass io.sockets as 2nd argument.
+ *
+ * The server's machine label is set to "SERVER" (used in determining which code to execute).
  */
 npm_crafty.createServer = function( room, sockets );